awslabs/aurora-dsql-jdbc-connector/README.md

 **Note:** The database name is specified in the URL path (e.g., `/postgres`).
 If not specified in the URL, it defaults to `postgres`.

 ## Logging
-Enabling logging is a very useful mechanism for troubleshooting any issue one might potentially experience while using the Aurora DSQL JDBC Connector.
+Enabling logging is a very useful mechanism for troubleshooting any issue one might potentially experience while using the Aurora DSQL Connector for JDBC.

 The connector uses Java's built-in logging system (java.util.logging).
 You can configure logging levels by creating a `logging.properties` file: